HSLdevcom/jore4/wiki/architecture-meetings.md

 **3. How can services be decoupled on database level?**
   - own schemas, which are (not?) created by Hasura and managed by microservice
   - completely own db
-  - => create ticket to separate different application's internal data into own DB
+  - => create ticket to separate different microservices' internal data into own DB

 2021-10-06 Architecture meeting